How Long To See Results With Google Ads?

 So the question is…

-How long does it take for Adwords to work?
+How long does it take for Google Ads to work?

 Timelines vary per business.
 Our years of experience managing ad campaigns for small businesses and enterprises alike mean we recommend:

-At least 3 months to mature a campaign
+At least 6 months to mature a Google Ads campaign

 But the results are worth it.

-Google AdWords is the most cost-effective advertising methods for companies of all sizes – from small mom-and-pop shops to global enterprises.
+Google Ads is the most cost-effective advertising method for companies of all sizes – from small mom-and-pop shops to global enterprises.

-According to Google, businesses make an average of $2 in revenue for every $1 they spend in Adwords.
+According to Google, businesses make an average of $2 in revenue for every $1 they spend in Google Ads.
 But of course, no one’s here for average.

-Here at OMG, we’ve helped our clients achieve 20:1 ROAS, 220% increase in conversion rates, 84% increase in conversions and EVEN 2,600% more paid revenue!
+Engineering a high-converting campaign starts with understanding the clients, their target audience, and the market.
+Here at OMG, we’ve helped our clients achieve 20:1 ROAS, a 220% increase in conversion rates, an 84% increase in conversions, and EVEN a 2,600% more paid revenue!

 As we said, the results are worth the wait.

-In this article, we’ll look at the different factors that play a role in how long it takes to get results from Google Adwords.
+In this article, we’ll look at the different factors that play a role in how long it takes to get results from Google Ads, and what to do to improve PPC results.

-We’ll be frank – Adwords campaigns can take time to get off the ground.
+We’ll be frank – Google Ads campaigns can take time to get off the ground.
 It’s not a case of throwing together some words, bidding for keywords and waiting for conversions to flood in.

-The best campaigns are built on a strong foundation of clear objectives and business understanding.
+The best PPC campaigns are built on a strong foundation of clear objectives and business understanding.

-We cannot emphasise this enough: onboarding is critical to the success of your Adwords campaign.
+We cannot emphasise this enough: onboarding is critical to the success of your Google Ads Campaign.

 This initial research and ‘get to know you’ phase means that every ad, ad group, and campaign is uniquely tailored to your audience.
-It’s the only way to achieve higher click-throughs and a greater ROI in the long run.
+Campaign targeting is one of the best ways to achieve higher click-throughs and a greater ROI in the long run.

-Your agency scopes out your campaign and take time to understand your business and team.
+Your agency scopes out your campaign and takes time to understand your business and team.

 They need your help to understand your business deeply enough so that they can craft a hyper-targeted campaign.